iluwatar/java-design-patterns/hexagonal/README.md

 * Onion Architecture

 ## Intent
-Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+Allow an application to equally be driven by users, programs, automated test, or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.

 ## Class diagram
 ![Hexagonal Architecture class diagram](./etc/hexagonal.png)